HMazharHameed/GismaTeaching/Data Management/SQL/Index_Creation.md

-# Hands-on Lab: Index Creation and Performance with Large Datasets
+# Index Creation and Performance with Large Datasets

 This task will help you understand the importance of indexing in handling large datasets by observing query performance on a table with a large number of rows.